AUD5-amp/aud5.github.io/about.md

 permalink: /about/
 ---

-Mikrotek Incorporated, Palarivattom, Kochi is an electronics company founded by Mr. Manoj.
+Microtech Incorporated, Palarivattom, Kochi is an electronics company founded by Mr. Manoj.

 Aud5 amps are designed and manufactured by Mikrotek.